To All Trains

-To All Trains is the sixth and final studio album by American rock band Shellac, released by Touch and Go Records on May 17, 2024.
-It was their first studio album in a decade and the final recording made before guitarist Steve Albini's death just days prior to the album's release.
+To All Trains is the seventh and final studio album by American rock band Shellac, released by Touch and Go Records on May 17, 2024.
+It was their first studio album in a decade and the final recording made before guitarist Steve Albini's death just ten days prior to the album's release.

 The album was recorded over several years and was not promoted with advance copies, specific tour dates, or singles.

 Reception

 To All Trains received largely positive reviews.
 Writing for AllMusic, critic Mark Deming stated that "it's practically impossible to listen to the music without hearing it through the filter of grief, which is odd, since this is music that sounds muscular, vital, and very much alive" and the band is "a lean, mean math rock machine... [with] concision of the songs [that] makes this a breathless, energetic listening experience".
-Lux Sparks-Pescovitz of BoingBoing recommended this album to anyone, including those unfamiliar with Albini's previous work and favorably compared this album to blues rock, the Raconteurs, and David Bowie's final studio album Blackstar.
+Lux Sparks-Pescovitz of BoingBoing recommended this album to anyone, including those unfamiliar with Albini's previous work and favorably compared this album to blues rock, the Raconteurs, and David Bowie's final studio album, Blackstar.
 At Clash Music, Cal Cashin described the album as "beat-em-up mutant rock" that "showcases a rock band who get every single thing about being a rock band absolutely correct".
 In Kerrang!, Olly Thomas hailed the release as "a masterclass in delivering musical precision with an undercarriage of scuzz and tension".

 Paul Brannigan at Louder Sound characterized it as "as thrillingly intense, darkly amusing and pleasingly unsentimental as expected" with emotions that are "grinding [and] typically unsentimental" as well as silly, describing the music as a whole as "never less than compelling throughout, never less than a bleakly beautiful good time".
 At Louder Than War, John Robb awarded the album a perfect score and called it "another peep into the tight world of the band and another celebration of their minimalistic genius" that "sounds as thrilling and fresh as anything they have ever done".
 Editors at Pitchfork included this among a shortlist of the eight best albums of the week, calling it a "record of righteous, riotous noise", with critic Christopher R. Weingarten writing later on that it "naturally walks the same path and, had circumstances permitted, would likely have been appreciated simply as little more than Shellac's sixth excellent record".